 Origins: While some “bad luck” lottery tales about the winning ticket that got away are naught but urban legend (such as the perennial “pocketed ticket ” tale), some have more than a bit of truth to

 them (e.g., the tale about a poor chap who killed himself after failing to play his numbers the one week they came up).
 This story about a huge win that could have been is one from the “Strange but true” files.

-On the day of the draw, someone who has yet to step forward to identify herself came into the Corner Store in Goulds (a community within St. John's, Newfoundland) to buy tickets on that night's Lotto Max drawing.
-The cashier mistakenly printed off a $27 ticket instead of the $12 ticket the customer
+On the day of the draw, someone who declined to step forward and identify herself came into the Corner Store in Goulds (a community within

 wanted, so the $27 ticket was voided and one for $12 was issued in its place.